-New for 2020.
-The Recon team is a set of five players that are hand picked by the general prior to the start of the game or half.
-These players have a huge advantage as they are allowed to start in their color castle.
-Recon players are only allowed to play this role once per game.
-Recon players are not allowed to leave the inside of their occupied castle until the general occupies it or they are eliminated.
+The Spec Ops team is a set of five elite players that are hand picked by the general prior to the start of the game or half.
+These players have a huge advantage as they are allowed to start the game in their home castle.
+Spec Ops players must hold their castle and are not allowed to leave it until relieved by their general.
+When eliminated Spec Ops players respawn as normal.
 If you want to play this role, approach your general prior to game start!

-New for 2020.
 The Lone Sniper is a single player that is hand picked by the general prior to the start of the game or half.
 This player has a huge advantage as they are allowed to start in their color castle.
 The Lone Sniper role requires special equipment including a mag fed marker that is shooting FSR rounds.
-Lone Sniper players are only allowed to play this role once per game.
 The Lone Sniper is allowed to leave their castle upon the start of the game.
 If you want to play this role, approach your general prior to game start!

 There are 3 domination style flags throughout the park.
 Flip your team’s color up to take control of that area and score one point.
 Points are only awarded every hour, on the hour.
 That means when the clock turns from 11:59 to Noon, whatever team color is showing scores one point!
 The second way to score points is by eliminating the general.
 Eliminate the general and you score 1 point!
 The last way to score is by winning the final battle.
 The final battle is worth 2 points!

-Players will be ejected from the game!
+Players will be ejected from the game and premises!
 Game misconduct penalties include: wiping, physical contact, throwing equipment, fighting, failure to follow Referee instructions, use of alcohol or drugs, shooting outside paint.